Can Technology Help Refugees Find New Homes?

 Of course, there is no such thing as an “American whole.”
 A September study by Dartmouth researchers complicates this narrative: They found that even liberals who support refugee resettlement on the national level balk at accepting new families into their communities.

-To avoid discrimination, however, Teytelbaum’s algorithm codes “preferences” as linked to resource availability.
+To avoid discrimination, however, Teytelboym’s algorithm codes “preferences” as linked to resource availability.
 Esoteric medical needs?
 Don’t choose us.
 Speak Afghani?
 We’re ready for you.

 A digital tool for a human crisis

-Refugees’ Say is partnering with refugee resettlement organizations to collect preference data themselves, while Stanford’s is limited based on existing data.
+Refugees’ Say is partnering with refugee resettlement organizations to collect preference data themselves, while Stanford’s program is limited based on existing data.
 But if jurisdictions began to track other, more intangible indicators of refugee well-being, Stanford’s algorithm could easily be tweaked to include more human dimensions.
-“We’d very much encourage governments to [collect more data] in order to get a broader read of the refugee integration success,” said Hainmueller.
+“We’d very much encourage governments to [collect more data] in order to get a broader read of refugee integration success,” said Hainmueller.
 For now, however, measurable emotional considerations (like keeping relatives together) are built-in as algorithm overrides.

 As adaptable as both algorithms are, they’re not meant to entirely automate government’s placement processes.
 Agencies can’t simply send thousands of refugees to the place an algorithm identifies as the best labor market, without taking into consideration the shares and capacities of local offices.
 And a human touch is still beneficial, especially when dealing with such a human crisis.

-Note: CORRECTION: An earlier version of this post misspelled Alex Teytelboym’s name.